protontypes/open-sustainable-technology/README.md

 - [FZJ-IEK3-VSA/HIM](https://github.com/FZJ-IEK3-VSA/HIM) - Hydrogen Infrastructure model for the analysis of spatially resolved hydrogen infrastructure pathways
 - [pandapipes](https://github.com/e2nIEE/pandapipes) - A pipeflow calculation tool that complements pandapower in the simulation of multi energy grids, in particular heat and gas networks.
 - [hyram](https://github.com/sandialabs/hyram) - is the first-ever software toolkit that integrates deterministic and probabilistic models for quantifying accident scenarios, predicting physical effects, and characterizing hydrogen hazards’ impact on people and structures
+- [OpenHPL](https://github.com/simulatino/OpenHPL) - is an open-source hydropower library that consists of hydropower unit models and is modelled using Modelica.

 ## Datasets on Electricity Consumtion and Generation